 The goal of this course is to introduce students to the frontiers of the intersection between game theory and engineering.

-This year, our investigation will focus on "large" markets and "large" games-i.e., markets and games with many players.
+Our investigation will focus on large markets-i.e., markets and games with many players.
 In particular, the course will focus on two related goals: first, to understand markets behave as the number of participants increases; and second, to exploit large scale as a vehicle for development of approximation methods for large dynamic games.
-The course will develop a theoretical foundation, as well as discuss of topics of active research.
+The course will develop a theoretical foundation, but the majority of our time will be spent covering a range of significant applications (part 3 below).